zhixin9001/2021-SAA/note/tips.md

     - Multi-Attach: a single Provisioned IOPS SSD (io1 or io2) volume to multiple instances(up to 16 Linux instances built on the Nitro System) that are in the same Availability Zone.
     - $0.10 per GB-month of provisioned storage.
     - encrypted everywhere, such as snapshot create, ec2 read data,...
+    - az locked
+    - it is automatically replicated within its Availability Zone to prevent data loss

 - EFS
     - regional, across multiple az